 - Plant them about an inch deep in soil

 - Transfer seedling to a larger area

 - Prepare and plant in a permanent spot

 Most oak trees will live between 100-150 years.

 Below are the simple steps to get your acorns growing into big oak trees.
 Continue reading to see detailed instructions!

-Can I Plant A Even Grown An Oak Tree From An Acorn?
+Can I Even Grow An Oak Tree From An Acorn?

 Believe it or not, you can grow a tree from an acorn.
 Getting acorns to grow into oak trees is not very difficult.
 Get ready, because we are going to explain how you can grow an oak tree from an acorn.